shivan-s/appahappah/README.md

 [![Deploy](https://github.com/shivan-s/appahappah/actions/workflows/main.yml/badge.svg)](https://github.com/shivan-s/appahappah/actions/workflows/main.yml)

-Appahappah is what I would call my paternal grandfather.
-He passed away on the 4th of November 2023.
+As a Sri Lankan Tamil, _Appahappah_ is what I would call my paternal grandfather.
+On the 4th of November 2023, he passed away in hospital.

 This project is dedicated to him.

-## The Project
+## Motivation

-This is a miniature static site generator written in Golang.
-The inspiration was not only to honour my Appahappah but also to learn Golang (I usually used Typescript for work and have used Python in the past quite extensively).
-The project takes markdown files and converts this into HTML with the use of the standard library as well as some third party packages.

-Github actions is responsible for running the Go code, which turns the markdown into HTML as well as moving some images and CSS files.
-This is then hosted statically using Github pages.
+Honouring my grandfather is one aspect, but education is also another.
+This could have been written in simple HTML and CSS.
+However, I wanted to include Golang in the mix, as that is the language I want to learn after extensive experience (relative to myself) with Typescript and Python.

-## How it works ++
+## How it works

-It starts with the `/static` directory which contains a `layout.html` file; this file is boiler plate for the markdown files in the `/content` directory for when they are compiled into HTML.
-There are three different markdown files, `header.md`, `index.md`, and `footer.md` so that styling can be applied to them individually inside their `<header>`, `<main>` and `<footer>` HTML tags respectively.

-The `static/css/style.css` file is copied to the `/public` directory along with a freshly created `index.html` file from the Go code.
-Images with extensions `jpg`, `jpeg`, and `png` are also copied to the `/public/img` directory.
-The `/public` directory is not committed to the repository but this is what GitHub pages uses to deliver content.
+Put simply, this is a miniature static site generator.

+It's easy to begin with the `/static` directory, where we have `css/styles.css`, which contains our CSS rules, along with an `/img` directory which contains our images.
+These files are copied by the Go code and placed in a `/public` directory on the build step before the site is distributed via a CDN.

+Also, in the `/static` directory is a template HTML file, `layout.html`.
+This is used by the Go code, where in the build step, the markdown files in `/content` are translated into HTML and then inserted into `layout.html`.
+This creates `index.html` in the `/public` directory.

+## Deployment

+As mentioned, Golang is used in the build step to create files in the `/public` directory.
+Notice that this directory is not committed to the source repository.
+Instead, GitHub Actions will initialise this build process with every commit.
+With a `/public` directory set as an artifact, this can be used by GitHub Pages for hosting.
+In addition to GitHub Pages acting as a CDN host, Cloudflare is also being used to - a Go worker is used to complete the build step before deploying the output onto their CDN.

+## Local Development

+Only [Go (version 1.20 or above)](https://go.dev/) is required, but other tools can be useful.

+These include:

+- `[air](https://github.com/cosmtrek/air)` - This runs the Go build step command every time there is a change in the code written.
+This saves having to run `go run main.go` after every single code change.
+All you need to do is run `air` in command line as the configuration handles the rest.
+- `[live-server](https://github.com/tapio/live-server)` - `cd ./public` and once in this directory run `npx live-server .`.
+This will server the `index.html` file via HTTP server and can be accessed usually via `http://localhost:8080`.

+## Feedback

+Thanks for reading this and I hope you find it useful and feel free to get in touch if you have any feedback, questions or suggestions.